TEMPLATEBRIEF WRITINGFREELANCE

 • Summary: Brand identity for a specialty coffee roaster launching in three cities.
 Needs logo, color system, and applied assets for packaging and signage.

-• Out of Scope: website, photography, print production, trademark filing.
+• Out of scope: website, photography, print production, trademark filing.

 • Deliverables: primary logo, secondary mark, color palette with hex + Pantone, type system, usage guide, packaging templates for 250g/500g bags, social avatar pack.